universalit5964/Automation/README.md

 # Automation
-This is my demo automation project
+This is my jenkinssssss projecttt